applied-crypto-lab/biom-auth/README.md

         - `file` - Alg loaded from file
         - `all` - All Algs
       - `<num inputs>` is the length of the biometric input vector.
-      - `<input length>`is the size of each biometric input vector element.
+      - `<input length>` is the size of each biometric input vector element.
+      - `<num inputs>` and `<input length>` apply to `<algorithm> != file`, and must be unsigned integers signifying a number of inputs, and respectively, the length of each, which are appropriate for the chosen algorithm.
       - If `<algorithm> == file`, then either
-        - (1) the next argument is a filename, which should be found in `biom-auth/JustGarble/circuit_files`, or
+        - the next argument is a filename, which should be found in `biom-auth/JustGarble/circuit_files`, or
-        - (2) no argument follows, and a menu listing the files in `biom-auth/JustGarble/circuit_files` will be provided, with the option to select one for simulation.
+        - no argument follows, and a menu listing the files in `biom-auth/JustGarble/circuit_files` will be provided, with the option to select one for simulation.
-      - `<num inputs>` and `<input length>` apply to `<algorithm> != file`, and must be unsigned integers signifying a number of inputs, and respectively, the length of each, which are appropriate for the chosen algorithm.
       - if `<algorithm> != file`, then `<opts...>` may be:
         - General options:
           - `new` - if you wish to force a new circuit build rather than automatically read from file.
         - Biometric authentication specific options:
           - `mal` - if you wish to include commitment checking and output the result as a second bit.
           - `sha3-256` - if you wish to use SHA3-256 as the commitment function (default is SHA2-256)
     - Note that you may issue 'make cleanscd' to delete all saved circuit files.